 May it be for health, personal, or religious purposes, there are many reasons for one to consider quitting alcohol consumption.
 Remember that you are not alone in this journey as many non-drinkers have had experience with alcohol before and now actively abstain from drinks.
 Here are some of our tips and tricks, as well as the benefits and withdrawal symptoms you should know when moving from an active drinker to drinking none at all.
 And if you need professional help, check out http://riveroakstreatment.com/hillsborough-county-fl-drug-rehab/ for various rehab plans.

 Practical tips on giving up alcohol

-If you are a long-term and/or excessive drinker, and experience strong withdrawal symptoms when away from alcohol, seeking professional help is highly recommended as they can provide you the necessary support and medication.
+If you are a long-term and/or excessive drinker, and experience strong withdrawal symptoms when away from alcohol, seeking professional help is highly recommended as they can provide you with the alcohol withdrawal timeline and give you the necessary support and medication.